What’s the Average Cost of Medicare Part C in 2023?

 Medicare Advantage plans are sold by private insurance companies.
 Part C plan costs can vary depending on several factors, including what plan you have and where you live.

-How Much Does Medicare Part C Cost in Each State?
+How Much Is Medicare Monthly Cost for Part C in Each State?

-The chart below shows the average monthly premium for Medicare Part C plans in 2018.1
+The chart below shows the average Medicare monthly premium cost for Medicare Part C plans in 2023.1

 Some Medicare Part C plans offer $0 premiums, though $0 premium Medicare Advantage plans aren’t available in all areas.